-The centerpiece of CaveSim programs is our mobile cave, which we bring to your school from Colorado in a 24' trailer.
-The cave contains formations, cave life, and artifacts.
-Students get a computerized score based on how carefully they avoid these objects as they explore.
+The centerpiece of our program is our mobile cave.
+Housed in a 26' trailer, the cave contains 60' of passage filled with formations, cave biota, and ancient artifacts (all artificial), and students get a computerized score based on how carefully they avoid these objects as they explore.